ballerina-platform/module-ballerina-ldap/README.md

 #### `delete` API

-Removes an entry in a directory server.
+Removes an entry from a directory server.

 ```ballerina
 import ballerina/ldap;